 ACTION NOTICE PERIOD Telling your employer of your intention to take unpaid parental leave under the Fair Work Act At least 10 weeks before you wish to commence unpaid parental leave (unless it is not possible to do so).
 This must be in writing, and you must specify the intended start and end dates.
 Confirming the start and end dates of your unpaid parental leave or advising your employer of any changes At least 4 weeks before you start unpaid parental leave unless this is not practicable (e.g. the child is born prematurely).
 This must be in writing.
 When can you stop working and start your unpaid parental leave?
 The leave may start up to 6 weeks before the expected birth of the child but can start earlier if you and your employer agree.
 If you continue working during the 6-week period before the birth of the child you must provide certain medical evidence that states you are fit to work and may require you to take unpaid parental leave if you cannot provide that evidence within 7 days of the request or a medical certificate states you are not fit for work.
 Shortening your original period of unpaid leave (e.g. from 12 months to 9 months) The original leave period can generally only be shortened by agreement with your employer.
 Telling your employer that you are extending your initial period of unpaid parental leave (e.g. from 9 months to 12 months) At least 4 weeks before your expected date of return.
 This must be in writing.
 This is a right under the Fair Work Act and cannot be refused by your employer.
 Requesting an extension to unpaid parental leave beyond the initial 12 months- up to 24 months in total (e.g. 12 months to 18 months) At least 4 weeks before the end of the initial 12 month unpaid parental leave period.
 This request must be in writing.
 Your employer must respond to this request within 21 days stating whether they grant or refuse the request.
 The employer must provide details in writing.
 Notice requirements for flexible unpaid parental leave The employee must tell the employer at the same time they give notice of their continuous parental leave, or at least 10 weeks before the start of their flexible parental leave.
 Notice can also be provided later if the employer agrees.
-The employee must state the total number of days of flexible parental leave they intend to take (cannot be more than 30 days) Keeping in Touch Days An employee on unpaid parental leave gets 10 keeping in touch days.
-If the employee extends their unpaid parental leave beyond 12 months, they can take an additional 10 days.
+The employee must state the total number of days of flexible parental leave they intend to take (cannot be more than 30 days) Keeping in Touch Days Only applicable for an employee who has a child born or adopted before 1 July 2023.
+An employee on unpaid parental leave gets 10 keeping in touch days.
+If the employee extends their unpaid parental leave beyond 12 months, they can take an additional 10 days- only applicable for an employee who has a child born or adopted before 1 July 2023.
 Keeping in touch days are not compulsory.
 The employee gets their normal pay and accumulated leave entitlements for each keeping in touch day (or part day).
 Parental leave for stillbirth, premature birth or infant death An eligible employee is still entitled to take unpaid parental leave for up to 12 months.

-Source: Australian Government Fair Work Ombudsman- Parental Leave & related entitlements.(2022).
+Source: Australian Government Fair Work Ombudsman- Employee checklist for unpaid Parental Leave (2024).